dashingsoft/pyarmor/README.md

 * The trial version could not download the latest dynamic library of extra platforms
 * The super plus mode is not available in the trial version

-For details, refer to [PyArmor License](https://pyarmor.readthedocs.io/en/latest/license.html).
+For details, refer to [Pyarmor License](https://pyarmor.readthedocs.io/en/latest/license.html).

 ## [Change Logs](docs/change-logs.rst)